roc-lang/roc/README.md

 Roc is a language for making delightful software.

-If you already know [Elm](https://elm-lang.org/), then [Roc for Elm Programmers](https://github.com/rtfeldman/roc/blob/trunk/roc-for-elm-programmers.md) may be of interest.
+The [tutorial](TUTORIAL.md) is the best place to learn about how to use the language - it assumes no prior knowledge of Roc or similar languages.
+(If you already know [Elm](https://elm-lang.org/), then [Roc for Elm Programmers](https://github.com/rtfeldman/roc/blob/trunk/roc-for-elm-programmers.md) may be of interest.)

-You can get help and discuss with other people on the [Roc Zulip chat](https://roc.zulipchat.com).
+There's also a folder of [examples](https://github.com/rtfeldman/roc/tree/trunk/examples) - the [CLI example](https://github.com/rtfeldman/roc/tree/trunk/examples/cli) in particular is a reasonable starting point to build on.

+[Roc Zulip chat](https://roc.zulipchat.com) is the best place to ask questions and get help!
+It's also where we discuss [ideas](https://roc.zulipchat.com/#narrow/stream/304641-ideas) for the language.
+If you want to get involved in contributing to the language, Zulip is also a great place to ask about good first projects.

 ## State of Roc